faisaldialpad/hellouniverse/README.md

 ## Problems not yet implemented
 1. Given a linked list which contains only values 0,1 and 2.
 Provide an efficient solution to sort the list.
 Values inside the nodes should not be changed.
 Only pointer manipulation is allowed.
 [Idea: 1. variation of bucket sort 2.
 In place is also possible]
-2.Given 2 tree nodes, how will you determine if there is a path between them?
+2. Given 2 tree nodes, how will you determine if there is a path between them?
 [Idea: check if one node is the child of another (by bfs/dfs or any of the traversal)]
 3.

 ## Questions